 Villa Bhumi is a one-bedroom with a flexible open-closed design and its own pool.
 Villa Gaia has two bedrooms and a waterfall water feature.
 Villa Oscar is the newest and largest: three bedrooms with a wrap-around pool and waterfall.
 The villa options turn Kuno from a boutique hotel into a compound that can accommodate families and groups at scales the individual rooms can't match.

 Villa Bhumi has a flexible open-closed plan with its own pool.
 Villa Gaia is a two-bedroom with a waterfall feature.
 Villa Oscar, the newest addition, has three bedrooms and a wrap-around pool.
 The Old Tree Company and Sasuka handled interiors, blending Indonesian, French, and English design influences.
 Condé Nast Traveller featured the property.
 Exceptional breakfast included.
 Family suites available.
-Rates from approximately $500 per night.
-150 minutes from DPS airport including the boat crossing.
+Door to door from DPS it's 150 minutes, boat leg included.

 Book April–June or September–October for the value sweet spot.
 Plan July–August four to six months out.
 Confirm Nyepi (March) before booking.